 Dr. Emily Clark specializes in religions in the Americas.
 She believes in student-centered pedagogy, regularly takes her classes into the campus archives, and is co-founder of the Gonzaga Digital Humanities Initiative.
 When not teaching or researching, you can find her out running, watching soccer, or hiking with her dog.

 Her award-winning first book, A Luminous Brotherhood: Afro-Creole Spiritualism in Nineteenth-Century New Orleans (University of North Carolina Press, 2016), explores the racial and religious politics of talking to the dead.
-Her current book project examines American Spiritualism and material culture and is under advance contract with the University of North Carolina Press.
-She is also the co-editor of Race and New Religious Movements in the USA: A Documentary Reader (Bloomsbury, 2019, with Brad Stoddard) and co-editor of Digital Humanities and Material Religion: An Introduction (De Gruyter, under contract, with Rachel Lindsey).
+Her current book project, Spiritual Matters from the Rochester Rappings to the Ouija Board, examines American Spiritualism and material culture and is under advance contract with the University of North Carolina Press.
+She is also the co-editor of Race and New Religious Movements in the USA: A Documentary Reader (Bloomsbury, 2019, with Brad Stoddard) and co-editor of Digital Humanities and Material Religion: An Introduction (De Gruyter, 2022, with Rachel Lindsey).

 A Luminous Brotherhood: Afro-Creole Spiritualism in Nineteenth-Century New Orleans, (University of North Carolina Press, 2016; paperback, 2018).